steinitz/RemixAdonisAuth/ReadMe.md

 A good next step could be to follow [our guide on how to build a login flow](https://matstack.dev/remix-adonisjs/hands-on/building-a-login-flow) for your new application.

-## Then
+## Expanding Authentication

-After following the above to create a project and build the  login flow, I began adding other athentication basics such as reset password, email confirmation, contact support form.
+After following the above to create a project and build the login flow, I added other athentication basics: validation/uniqueness, password reset, email confirmation, contact-support form.

 ## A note on Unique Email Addresses